 The loose fit jersey and shorts make it easier to move unhindered.
 The right shoe size supports ankle movement, makes the player agile and prevents injuries.

 A uniform gets the player’s mind off of what they’re wearing to the game.
 Additionally, the uniform helps in identifying the teams and offering support by wearing team jerseys.
 You can wear your child’s jersey to encourage them on the court.

 5. A Quality Gear Bag

-With all these purposes, the last thing you need is a poor quality material or one that adds unnecessary weight to the bag.
+Because this is such an essential piece of basketball equipment, the last thing you need is a poor quality material or one that adds unnecessary weight.
 It should also be water-resistant and have quality zips and stitching.

-Go for a comfortable bag.
+Ensure you invest in a comfortable bag.
 The straps should be padded, and help in distributing weight evenly across the body.
-A sternum strap which runs between the shoulder straps helps in providing extra comfort.
+A sternum strap which runs between the shoulder straps will also help to provide additional comfort.

 6. Protective Gear